-*Info sessions will be hosted virtually and made available for replay at www.artsreimagined.org.
+*Info sessions are hosted virtually and made available for replay at www.artsreimagined.org.

 The current list of collaborating foundations (CAWG) includes an anonymous donor, Allegheny Regional Asset District, Claude Worthington Benedum Foundation, The Benter Foundation, The Buhl Foundation, Community Foundation for the Alleghenies, The Community Foundation of Westmoreland County, The Community, Foundation of Fayette County, Eden Hall Foundation, The Fine Foundation, The Grable Foundation, The Heinz Endowments, Henry L. Hillman Foundation, The McCune Foundation, Richard King Mellon Foundation, Opportunity Fund, and The Pittsburgh Foundation

 ABOUT NEW SUN RISING